9. Words

 Did you know?

-The Internet slang acronym LOL is claimed to have originated in Canada!
+The Internet slang initialism LOL is claimed to have originated in Canada!
 Wayne Pearson, an IT consultant from Calgary, claims to have coined it as a teenager on a chatroom for Calgarians in the 1980s.

 Etymological dictionaries